 This course will study the evolution of journalism from 1600 to the present, with a particular (but not exclusive) emphasis on developments in Canada.
-It will examine the various forms that news took at different periods and in different places; how news influenced culture and was influenced by it, as well as by changing technology, business organization, and markets; how different audiences used and responded to news; and how the producers of news understood their work in relation to their society, their audiences, their employers and their peers.
-1 Credit ethicists and professional journalists.
+It will examine the various forms that news took at different periods and in different places; how news influenced culture and was influenced by it, as well as by changing technology, business organization, and markets; how different ethicists and professional journalists.
 Included will be the law of libel and contempt, and the intricacies of court reporting, such as the treatment of juveniles involved in crimes.
 1 Credit